prithvish-doshi-17/CalBot/README.md

 ### If you are an ML Enthusiast 🧑‍🔬
 * Why not use a voice-bot to set and manage events,Implementing this using an audio model can be an interesting extension to the project.
 * The priority algorithm can be personalized for a user based on the amount of time they spend on a particular task.

+### If you want to have a hang of DevOps
+* Configure deployment on Heroku
+* Add more code analysis tools like SonarQube, etc

 ## Updates from previous version
 * Completed algorithm implementation for scheduling events